Marcopolo1975/portfolio-project-4/README.md

 ### User Authentication

 - Django's user authentication is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the login page.
-- Django's UserPassesTest is used to limit access based on certain permissions i.e. to ensure users can only edit/delete recipes and comments for which they are the author.
+- Django's UserPassesTest is used to limit access based on certain permissions i.e. to ensure users can only edit/delete posts and comments for which they are the author.
 If the user doesn't pass the test they are shown an HTTP 403 Forbidden error.

 ### Form Validation
 If incorrect or empty data is added to a form, the form won't submit and a warning will appear to the user informing them what field raised the error.